 The guide is 6.75 inches wide by 10 inches tall.
-It can be purchased in-person at State Parks headquarters and select state parks for $6 (includes tax) or online for $13.80 (includes tax/shipping/handling).
+It can be purchased in-person at select state parks for $6 (includes tax) or online for $13.80 (includes tax/shipping/handling).

 The guide features hundreds of beautiful full-color photos and descriptions for all of Washington’s state parks, including park features, amenities and activities.
 A special section is devoted to state parks in the San Juan Islands, a grouping of islands unique to Washington.
 The San Juan Island section is split into two parts, parks that are accessible by car (via ferry), and the second features the San Juan Island parks that can be reached only by private or commercial boat.